Learn about Zinc

 Recent findings by the U.S. Food and Drug Administration (FDA), have shown chemical ingredients used in most sunscreens absorb into the body and can be measured in blood after just a single use and can remain for weeks thereafter.

 Some chemical UV filters have recently been banned by Government authorities in USA and Australia due to known damage being caused to coral and ocean life.

 UV light consists of UVA and UVB rays, with both contributing to skin damage caused by sun exposure.

-Many chemical UV absorbers provide inadequate UVA protection.
+Many chemical UV absorbers provide none or inadequate UVA protection.

 UVA light damages the skin at a deeper level, causing the skin to lose its elasticity, which leads to wrinkles and sun spots.
 UVA light was previously believed to wreak mostly cosmetic damage, but new studies show it's linked with cancer too.

 SPF ratings only measure protection from UVB, leaving out potential damage from UVA.
 As UVA wavelengths are not accounted for, skin may not be protected from the full range of cancer-causing UV radiation by simply using a sunscreen that has high SPF.

 Our zinc has been specifically designed to enhance the UVA protection performance and offers market-leading protection across the UV spectrum.

 Chemical UV filters may theoretically protect against UV rays in lab settings, however have been found to degrade and destabilize in as little as 30 minutes when exposed to actual sunlight limiting or preventing them from protecting you.

 Avobenzone in particular is widely known to degrade rapidly upon exposure to UV light, which is a common chemical absorber that targets UVA protection.
 Avobenzone requires numerous other chemicals to maintain some degree of stability.